adriangmrraa/MultiAgents-Platform-ROI/FRONTEND_SPECIFICATION.md

-# Nexus v4.4 Frontend Technical Specification (Protocol Omega)
+# Nexus v5 Frontend Technical Specification (Titan Protocol)

 > **Purpose**: This document defines the Frontend Architecture, acting as the "Client Contract" to be compared against the Backend Specification.